Watson-Personal-Assistant/developer/_content/skill/build-skill.md

 #### Step 3: Deploy your skill to IBM Cloud.
 Deploy your skill to IBM Cloud to make your skill available for you and others to use.
 1. Stop your locally running skill.
 Enter `Ctrl C` to stop the skill.
-2. Update the host name and skill name in the manifest.yml file of your skill.
+2. Update the skill name and host name in the `manifest.yml` file of your skill.
 3. Log in to IBM Cloud. <br>`bx login`<br>
-4. Push your skill to IBM Cloud.
+4. From the SkillBoilerplate directory, push your skill to IBM Cloud.
 Enter:<br>`bx app push`<br>
 An `App started` message is returned.
 5. Verify that your skill is running and reachable on IBM Cloud using the /healthcheck API endpoint.
 Enter:
 ```shell